“The greatest good you can do for another is not just share your riches, but to reveal to him his own.” ~ Benjamin Disraeli

 Establish the tone personality of your Front Porch.
 What causes will it focus on (i.e. education and mentoring, elderly outreach, civic cleanup, etc.).
-Name your Front Porch and even create logo and a graphic identity.
+Name your Front Porch and even create a logo and a graphic identity.
 The more tangible it becomes … the more likely you’ll cement your participation after the initial wave of emotional momentum.
-By establishing at least a skeleton of focus, tangent timing wasting should be held at a minimum – further reducing the potential for conflict and disengagement.
+By establishing at least a skeleton of focus, tangential time wasting should be held at a minimum – further reducing the potential for conflict and disengagement.

 Your Front Porch must have Solutionist tone.
 Indians have an expression called jugaad – meaning an innovative fix using few resources.
-Look at everything and everyone as resource to be maximized.
-If there’s something you need that you don’t have in-house, don’t just buy it – barter if possible.
+Look at everything and everyone as a resource that can be maximized.
+If there’s something you need that you don’t have in-house, don’t just buy it – barter for it if possible.
 Your Front Porch is bound to have something someone else or another Front Porch needs.

 Your Front Porches can meet in various places.
 Being a host (whether at someone’s home or garage or at a local business) further inks levels of participation.
 “Switching things up” also builds out various locales and further integration of the neighborhood via serendipitous encounters.
 Front Porches are not physical locations but rather groupings of people brought together for a specific common goal.

 Make your meeting times variable also.
 Not everyone who wants to participate has the same time demands on their schedule.
-Meeting of your Front Porch could be formally set or even spur of the moment.
-Imagine a “spur of the moment” Front Porch designed for a time-sensitive mini project or“Quest.”
-Notifications could be triggered by text or even beacons if the mini-project is location sensitive.
+Meetings at your Front Porch can be formally set or even spur of the moment.
+Imagine a “spur of the moment” Front Porch designed for a time-sensitive mini project or Quest.
+Notifications can be triggered by text or even location beacons if the Quest is location sensitive.
 Working and thinking at unconventional times of the day can also spur creativity – breaking one of the “sameness” of their normal time routine.

 “The chair is a position at centre of flows not a person – meritocracy falsely privileges the person.”
 Indy Johar

-“Listening to the group and reflecting back and clarifying the tasks that are emerging is an act of service, and a skill that can be honed.
+“Listening to the group, reflecting back and clarifying the tasks that are emerging is an act of service; and a skill that can be honed.
 Some people naturally have a knack for it.
 Scoping and assigning work, however, is just one of many important tasks— delegating doesn’t make you superior.
-It also doesn’t always need to be done by the same person.
+Delegating also doesn’t always need to be done by the same person at all times.
 Those who have the capacity to manage task delegation need a break from it sometimes, so they can focus on the details level too.”
 (No Boss Does Not Mean No Leadership)